 To receive full consideration for an assistantship, all application material must be received by the following dates:

 Spring Semester: September 15th

 Fall Semester: January 15th

-Please note that all materials for your application (including all official test scores, letters of recommendation, Assistantship Applications, and transcripts) must arrive at the admissions office by these dates, so you must request official GRE/TOEFL scores early enough to insure that they will arrive by the deadlines.
-Complete applications received by the deadline will be ranked and the top applicants will be admitted and awarded assistantship.
-If your complete application has not been received by the above deadline, you will only be considered for an instructional assistantship, as they become available.
+Please note that, in order to be considered for an assistantship, all materials for your application (including all official test scores, letters of recommendation, Assistantship Applications, and transcripts) must arrive at the admissions office by the priority date, so you must request official GRE/TOEFL scores early enough to ensure that they will arrive by the priority date.
+Complete applications received by the priority date will be ranked and the top applicants will be admitted and awarded assistantship.

 Please check the status of your application at http://my.unt.edu.
 This is the most current information on your application.
 It will list any pending information needed.